The Australian Standing Stones began as an ambitious project by a small, dedicated group of citizens who wanted to mark Glen Innes’ Celtic heritage.

 Details of the Australian Standing Stones are provided by the Glen Innes Visitor Information Centre.

-If you did not reach this site from the Visitor Information Centre web site, please visit to discover all that Glen Innes and the surrounding district has to offer.
+Discover all that Glen Innes and the surrounding district has to offer.
 Don’t miss the Celtic Activities at the Standing Stones and Glen Innes.
 For details visit the Calendar of Events.

 Glen Innes Visitor Information Centre: